Julee Cruise: Personal life

 Cruise married Edward Grinnan, an author and editor, in 1988.
 They lived in Manhattan and in the Berkshires.

 Health and death

 On March 28, 2018, Cruise announced on her Facebook page that she had systemic lupus, which caused her considerable pain and affected her ability to walk and stand.
 She also had depression.
 Reflecting on death in a 2018 interview with Pitchfork, Cruise said, "But I'm not gonna get buried.
-I'm going to have my ashes mixed in with my dogs.
+I'm going to have my ashes mixed in with my dogs'.
 They're gonna spread my ashes across Arizona, and Arizona is going to turn blue.
-It’s not gonna be a red state anymore."
+It's not gonna be a red state anymore".

 Cruise died in Pittsfield, Massachusetts, on June 9, 2022, aged 65; her death was a suicide.
-Grinnan said that she "left this realm on her own terms.
+Her husband, Edward Grinnan, said that she "left this realm on her own terms.
 No regrets.
 She is at peace ...
-I played her [The B-52's song] Roam during her transition.
+I played her 'Roam' during her transition.
 Now she will roam forever.
-Rest In Peace, my love."
+Rest in Peace, my love".